dedale-fet/Distributed-Learning-Toolbox/Distributed Space Variant Deconvolution/README.md

 ## Execution

-The main python script for execution is the `dl_psf_deconvolve.py`.
-Nevertheless, all input parameters for execution can be defined at the `runexper.sh`.
+The main python script for execution is the `dl_psf_deconvolve.py`, nevertheless all input parameters for execution can be defined at the `runexper.sh`.

 ### Main execution script and optimization parameters.